BrilliantChemistry/NotifyOn/README.md

 ### Automatic Associations

-NotifyOn automatically attaches an association to the object you specify as `to`.
-That object (assuming it is inherited from `ActiveRecord::Base`) can access its notifications via `notifications`.
-For example, if your `to` is represented by `current_user`, then `current_user.notifications` would get you that objects notifications.
-(It also eager loads the `recipient`, `sender`, and `trigger` associations on the notification to avoid running into `N+1` problems.)
+NotifyOn automatically attaches an association to the model in which you've called `notify_on`.
+For example, if you added notifications to a `Message` model, then an instance of a message -- let's call it `message` -- would have access to its notifications through `message.notifications`.
+It also eager loads the `recipient` and `sender` associations on the notification to avoid running into `N+1` problems.

+You can attach notifications to the `to` argument you pass to `notify_on`, but you must state that explicitly.
+See the _receives\_notifications_ section above.

 ### Pusher (Real-Time Notifications)